-- 6) To apply a premium rate in accordance with the second tiret of Article 24 e), whereby the applicable country risk classification and buyer risk category used to calculate the MPR have been determined by the involvement as obligor or guarantor of a classified multilateral or regional institution. - 7) To apply a premium rate in accordance with Article 27 e) whereby the selected buyer risk category used to calculate the MPR for a transaction: - with a non-sovereign obligor/guarantor is lower than CC1 (i.e. CC0 or SOV+); - with a non-sovereign obligor/guarantor having a credit of greater than 5 million SDRs is better than the Accredited CRA rating. - 8) To apply a premium rate in accordance with Article 31 a) whereby the use of buyer risk credit enhancements results in the application of a CEF of greater than 0. - b) If the initiating Participant moderates or withdraws its intention to provide support for such transaction, it shall immediately inform all other Participants.
+- 6) Apply a premium rate lower than the corresponding premium determined by the TCMB model, in accordance with the second tiret of Article 24 c) 2). - 7) Provide support in Market Benchmark transactions, where a Participant classifies the obligor/guarantor as better than the best rating from an Accredited CRA; or if there is no rating from an Accredited CRA, where a Participant classifies a transaction as CC2 or better, or a credit rating letter equivalent to AAA to A-, or equal to or more favourable than the best Accredited CRA rating of the sovereign in the obligor's/guarantor's domicile. - 8) Apply a premium rate in accordance with the second tiret of Article 24 e), whereby the applicable country risk classification and buyer risk category used to calculate the MPR have been determined by the involvement as obligor or guarantor of a classified multilateral or regional institution. - 9) Apply a premium rate in accordance with Article 27 e) whereby the selected buyer risk category used to calculate the MPR for a transaction: - with a non-sovereign obligor/guarantor is lower than CC1 (i.e. CC0 or SOV+); - with a non-sovereign obligor/guarantor having a credit of greater than SDR 5 million is better than the Accredited CRA rating. - 10) Apply a premium rate in accordance with Article 31 a) for transactions with a non-sovereign obligor/guarantor having a credit of greater than SDR 5million, whereby the use of buyer risk credit enhancements results in the application of a CEF of greater than 0, or whenever BRCEs are used in a Market Benchmark transaction that result in pricing below the corresponding TCMB MPR. - 11) Provide support in accordance with Article 8 a) of Annex II. - 12) Provide support in accordance with Article 10 a) 1) of Annex IV. - 13) Provide support in accordance with Article 5 b) of Annex V. - 14) Provide support in accordance with Article 4 a) of Annex VI - b) If the initiating Participant moderates or withdraws its intention to provide support for such transaction, it shall immediately inform all other Participants.